toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 ---
 layout: post
 title: How to build the best gaming PC for under £300
-subtitle: and why you should
+subtitle: ...and why you should
+comments: true
+show-avatar: false
+bigimg: /img/pc.png
 <!-- image: /img/hello_world.jpeg -->
 ---